 Common risks associated with LASIK procedures include:

-At first, you might experience difficulty seeing at night or glares in very bright light.
-These conditions are usually temporary and will disappear once the eyes have fully healed.
+At first, you might experience difficulty seeing at night or glare in very bright light.
+These conditions are usually temporary and disappear once the eyes have fully healed.

 With LASIK, the effects are permanent.
 It is important to know that as you age, the natural lens inside your eye can still change and have an impact on your vision.
 This is called presbyopia, and it’s the reason people develop the need for reading glasses later in life.

 With LASIK, your cornea is reshaped making it more symmetrical.
 This helps to alleviate visual problems caused by astigmatism.

 2. Solomon KD, Fernández de Castro LE, Sandoval HP, Biber JM, Groat B, Neff KD, Ying MS, French JW, Donnenfeld ED, Lindstrom RL; Joint LASIK Study Task Force.
 LASIK World Literature Review: Quality of Life and Patient Satisfaction.
 Ophthalmology.
 2009 Apr;116(4):691-701. doi: 10.1016/j.oph-tha.2008.12.037.
 PMID: 19344821.